 CAUTION: If a clay-bar is dropped on the floor at any time, discard it immediately!
 If not, you WILL scratch/scuff your surface.

 Clay bars come in various sizes.
 Because the clay bar will eventually become embedded with the removed contaminants it is best to use the clay bar in sections and discard pieces as they become excessively contaminated.
 A 2-3 oz. section is a great size to start with.
 If you have an 8 oz. bar simply cut a third off to use and store the rest in its original container or in a sealed plastic bag.

 Spray the area you are working on with a clay lubricant.
 Clay lubricants are designed to allow the clay to slide over the surface.
 If no lubricant is used, the clay will smudge and catch the surface.
 Make sure you use a clay lubricant and not a soapy water solution mixture.
 Soapy mixtures will deteriorate the clay and render a reduced lifespan.
-Here we are using Wolfgang Clay Lubricant.
+Riccardo Clay Lubricant is a great choice.

 Knead the clay into a flat pancake shape.
 This will allow the clay to take the form of the surfaces and curves you are using it on.
 We are using a clay bar.

 Gently rub the clay back and forth on the surface.
 At first it will grab and not move freely, this is normal as it is now removing contaminants.
 When the clay slides freely, the surface is decontaminated.

 The surface should now feel silky smooth.
 If not, repeat the process until it is.
 Fold the clay every few passes or when it visually becomes contaminated.
 This will bury the contaminants into the clay and expose a fresh layer of clay to be used.
 When the clay becomes excessively contaminated, simply discard and cut off a new piece.